smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

       a fresh connection will be use for a given request._
 - **TLS Negotiation Timeout**: A limit on the amount of time a TLS handshake takes from when the CLIENT HELLO message is sent to the time the client and server have fully negotiated ciphers and exchanged keys.
-    - _QUESTION: Our HTTP client supports multiple TLS implementations.
-Is there any reason that that would make implementing this feature difficult?_
+    - _Note: Our HTTP client supports multiple TLS implementations.
+We'll likely have to implement this feature once per library._
-- **Time to First Byte Timeout**: A limit on the amount of time an application takes to attempt to read the first byte over an established, open connection after write request.
+- **Time to First Byte Timeout**: _Sometimes referred to as a "read timeout."_ A limit on the amount of time an application takes to attempt to read the first byte over an established, open connection after write request.
-  - _QUESTION: Is this the same as a "write timeout"?
-If yes, should we refer to it by that name?
-Also, if yes, should we not also support "read timeouts" for completeness' sake?_
 - **HTTP Request Timeout For A Single Request**: A limit on the amount of time it takes for the first byte to be sent over an established, open connection and when the last byte is received from the service.
 - **HTTP Request Timeout For Multiple Attempts**: This timeout acts like the previous timeout but constrains the total time